- Academic Affairs

 Our aquatic classes are listed on our Group Exercise Schedule.

-- Stroke and Turn - Do you already know how to swim but want to refine your strokes?
+- Stroke and Turn: Do you know how to swim but want to refine your strokes?
 Or do you have the basics down and want to swim as a form of working out?
 If so, this class is for you.
-Taught by Aquatic Instructors with years of swim team or swim lesson experience, you are sure to get stroke attention that you need to become a fitness swimmer.
+Taught by aquatic instructors with years of swim team or swim lesson experience, you are sure to get stroke attention that you need to become a fitness swimmer.

-- Water Aerobics - Water Aerobics is a lower-impact alternative to standard aerobics.
+- Water Aerobics: Water aerobics is a lower-impact alternative to standard aerobics.
 It causes very little stress on your joints.
 The water provides resistance, which results in a great workout with less muscle fatigue.
-The workouts are designed to provide a fun workout while burning calories and strengthening core muscles.
+The sessions are designed to provide a fun workout while burning calories and strengthening core muscles.

-- Log Rolling - Low-impact fitness activity with high rewards.
-Stepping back and forth on a spinning Key Log improves balance, footwork, core strength, and cardiovascular endurance.
+- Log Rolling: A low-impact fitness activity with high rewards.
+Stepping back and forth on a spinning key log improves balance, footwork, core strength, and cardiovascular endurance.